ChatScript/ChatScript/README.md

 On Linux, go stand in the SRC directory and type `make server` (assuming you have make and g++ installed).
 This creates BINARIES/ChatScript, which can run as a server or locally.
 There are other make choices for installing PostGres or Mongo.

-For Mac follow the Linux instructions.
-You have to have the xcode command line tools installed.
+For Mac follow the instructions in the [Chatscript on a Mac Guild](/WIKI/OVERVIEWS-AND-TUTORIALS/ChatScript-on-a-Mac.md).

 # Full Documentation